 A unidirectional microphone (cardioid, supercardioid, or shotgun) should be positioned no farther than 50 percent of Dc, e.g. if Dc is 10 feet, a unidirectional may be placed up to 5 feet from the talker.

 What if the microphone must be placed farther away than 50 percent of Dc?

 1) Make the room less reflective via acoustical solutions.
 This will increase Dc. or…

-2) Accept the substandard audio provided with a >50 percent of Dc talker to mic distance.
+2) Accept the substandard audio provided with a less than 50 percent of Dc talker to mic distance.

 Intelligibility problems caused by background noise must be solved by silencing the noise source or by moving the microphone closer to the talker.